 Guidance on promoting British values in schools

-Until now schools have been required to ‘respect’ these values, but as a result of changes brought in earlier in the year all schools must now have a clear strategy for embedding these values and show how their work with pupils has been effective in doing so.
+These values were first set out by the government in the ‘Prevent’ strategy in 2011.
+Until now schools have been required to ‘respect’ these values, but as a result of changes brought in all schools must now have a clear strategy for embedding these values and show how their work with students has been effective in doing so.

 Ofsted and the independent inspectorates now take the work of schools in this area into account during inspections.